MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ## Configure an Azure AD administrator to your database

-Now that you've created the database, let's make it ready to support passwordless connection.
-Passwordless connection requires a combination of managed identities for Azure resources and Azure AD authentication.
-For an overview of managed identities for Azure resources, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).
+Now that you've created the database, you'll need to make it ready to support passwordless connection.
+A passwordless connection requires a combination of managed identities for Azure resources and Azure AD authentication.
+For an overview of managed identities for Azure resources, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview)

 ### [MySQL Flexible Server](#tab/mysql-flexible-server)

-For details on how MySQL Flexible server interacts with managed identities, see [Use Azure Active Directory for authentication with MySQL](/azure/mysql/single-server/how-to-configure-sign-in-azure-ad-authentication).
+For information on how MySQL Flexible Server interacts with managed identities, see [Use Azure Active Directory for authentication with MySQL](/azure/mysql/single-server/how-to-configure-sign-in-azure-ad-authentication).

-This example configures the current Azure CLI user as an Azure AD administrator account.
-To enable Azure Authentication, it's necessary to assign an identity to MySQL Flexible server.
+The following example configures the current Azure CLI user as an Azure AD administrator account.
+To enable Azure authentication, it's necessary to assign an identity to MySQL Flexible Server.

 First, create a managed identity with [az identity create](/cli/azure/identity#az-identity-create) and assign the identity to MySQL server with [az mysql flexible-server identity assign](/cli/azure/mysql/flexible-server/identity#az-mysql-flexible-server-identity-assign).